skip-mev/connect/metrics.md

-# Side-Car Metrics
+# Slinky Metrics

 This document describes the various instrumentation points that are available in the side-car.
-This should be utilized to monitor the health of the side-car and the services it is proxying.
+This should be utilized to monitor the health of Slinky and the services it is proxying.

 If there are any additional metrics that you would like to see, please open an issue in the [GitHub repository](https://github.com/skip-mev/slinky).
 Note that this document is not fully comprehensive and may be updated in the future.
-However, it should provide a good starting point for monitoring the side-car.
+However, it should provide a good starting point for monitoring Slinky.

 # Table of Contents